• Zur Hauptnavigation springen

 However, great is not necessarily great art.
 The above image of a “lofty lunch” never claimed to be art, I believe, and who cares?
 You can e.g., enjoy it as an example of male heroism – or take it as a nostalgic regurgitation (Aufstoßen) of the same.

-However, greatness is easily seen in the portrait to the right.
+However, greatness is easily seen in the portrait (above/to the right).
 I am not sure if the photographer in question claims to be an artist, but according to his website, he surely claims to contribute more than just bringing a camera.
 He says that making a photo portrait is a meeting between „forces“.
-To make the shot to the right, I guess he had to train his muscles a little extra.
+To make this particular shot, I guess he had to train his muscles a little extra.

 But is it art?
 The greatness of an image should be distinguished from the greatness of the object depicted.
 And the effect of the tools and “machinery” used should be distinguished from the presence of the artist as a person in the artwork.
 Those distinctions can be seen as two (of several) “sub-distinctions” to the question “Is it art?”.
 The question remains important.